 Indeed, the future is here.
 But surely schools are adapting to this brave new world, right?

-So then we bifurcate our kids' development through life itself?
+So then we bifurcate our kids development through life itself, right?

-So, case presented: traditional schooling is not equipping our kiddos with the emotional, cognitive, and social skills that they need to thrive in the future, and we’re losing control over the environment that was meant to provide the life lessons for that very development.
+So, case presented: traditionally schooling its not equipping our kiddos with the emotional, cognitive, and social skills that they need to thrive in the future, and we’re losing control over the environment that was meant to provide the life lessons for that very development.
 Even worse, the influence of web 2.0 is creating depression among those without a strong internal and external foundation.
 But the purpose of this article is not to lament the realities of current schooling deficiencies, nor the pervasive depression affecting a generation.
+Read on.

 The development gap can be addressed, so let’s start at the core.
 Sure, we want our kids to live with confidence in decision making, but confidence is not a core element that can just be manifested.
 Instead, it’s a derivative of something else.
 By the same equation, emotional intelligence in social relationships does not appear out of thin air, but instead this is also derivative.